Maine Paycheck Calculator: Calculate Your Net Pay

 In the first quarter of 2023, Maine's economy demonstrated notable growth in certain sectors, with agriculture, forestry, fishing, and hunting leading the way.
 These industries saw an impressive annual real GDP growth rate of 80.1%.

-This surge is a testament to the state’s abundant natural resources and the hard work of its residents in these fields.
+This surge says a lot about the state's abundant natural resources and the hard work of its residents in these fields.

 However, despite these sector-specific successes, Maine's overall economy is not among the largest in the United States—it currently ranks 44th in size.
 In the first quarter of 2023, Maine contributed a modest 0.3% to the overall U.S. economy.